Preface

 command line that you'll be interacting with, but you'll be using some more

-.
+commands than just echo.
 Go on to navigation for some

 more useful techniques.